AmberOlivia/Note-for-R3LIVE/README.md

 ### Time syncronization
 Use `rqt_bag 0.bag` to check the timestamps of sensors.

 From the [#7](), the author mentioned hardware time synchronization was not used.
 They use algorithm for time-offset.
-Change the
+Make modification of the `lddc.cpp` file of the`livox_ros_driver` workspace.
+Refering to the author's modification from R2LIVE.
+Change the value of time_sync parameter in config file.
+Finish time sync.

-## Run with your own rosbag
+## Record new rosbag and run.
 Before running, modify the intrinsic and extrinsic parameters in the config files.
 For exrinsic matrix, see [#16]() check R2LIVE paper and also the calibration paper(Pixel-level extrinsic self calibration...) for more details.
+Record new rosbag and videos with fixed sensors.
+Then run `r3live_bag.launch` and `rosbag play ${BAGNAME}.bag$`.
+Enjoy your mapping!
+Saved map can be opened with `pcl_viewer`.
+Besides, run `r3live_reconstruct_mesh.launch` will make the reconstructed map, which can be open with Meshlab or pcl_viewer.

+## Accuracy
+- Calibratiion.
+  The inconsistency of image color mapping on the point cloud data can be caused by the inaccuracy of joint calibration, or the calibration of the camera.
+  Change joint calibration scenario, using multi_calib may be helpful.
+- Drift problem.
+  Drift problem always caused by imu, some parameters can be adjust for better performance.
+See[#]()